Novicell/novicell-packager/README.md

 # 📦 Novicell Packager

-**Package and prepare your package for distribution - effortlessly**
+**Package and prepare your module for distribution - effortlessly**

 ## Usage

-Use it as a CLI tool in your terminal
+Use it as a CLI tool in your terminal.
+It will compile and minify your JavaScript module.
+Supports ES2015 tree shaking.

 ### Install with npm

 Requires NPM version [6.4.0 or higher](https://nodejs.org/en/download/releases/)

-Install it globally to run in any directory
+Install novicell-packager globally

 ```bash
 npm install -g novicell-packager